-This application of Kant's 'categorical imperative' would clearly show his opposition to physician-assisted suicide.
-However, Guideline 2 treats the patient with great dignity and as an end in him/herself, and is ethically consistent with Kant's imperative.
-The two foremost proponents of Natural Law theory are Professor John Finnis of Oxford University and the doctrines of the Catholic Church, the latter to be discussed in the following section of this paper.
+The application of Kant's "categorical imperative" would clearly show his opposition to physician-assisted suicide.
+However, Guideline 2 treats the patient with great dignity and as an end in him or herself, and is ethically consistent with Kant's imperative.
+The foremost proponents of natural law theory are Professor John Finnis of Oxford University and the doctrines of the Catholic Church.

 John Finnis's book, Natural Law and Natural Rights is the classic contemporary work on natural law theory.
-In this book he explains the basic forms of human flourishing and basic requirements of practical reasonableness, both of which are relevant to Guideline 2 concerning the meaning behind the patient's request for physician-assisted suicide.104
+In this book he explains the basic forms of human flourishing and basic requirements of practical reasonableness.
+Both of these are relevant to Guideline 2 concerning the meaning behind the patient's request for physician-assisted suicide.

-Finnis follows an Aristotelian premise of the good life.105 He starts with the question "What ...are the basic forms of good for us? ...A just basic value, corresponding to the drive for self-preservation, is the value of life. ...life here includes bodily health, and freedom from the pain that betokins organic malfunctioning or injury."
-His sixth basic freedom is Practical Reasonableness.
-He defines this as "...the basic good of being able to bring one's own intelligence to bear effectively...on
+Finnis follows an Aristotelian premise of the good life.
+147 He starts with the question "What... are the basic forms of good for us?...
+A just basic value, corresponding to the drive for self-preservation, is the value of life... life here includes bodily health, and freedom from the pain that betokins organic malfunctioning or injury."
+148 His sixth basic freedom is Practical Reasonableness.
+He defines this as the basic good of being able to bring one's own intelligence to bear effectively on the problems of choosing one's actions and life style and shaping one's own character.
+149